 U.S. assistance fosters strong bilateral military-to-military relations and contributes toward the interoperability of Greek forces within NATO.

 Bilateral Economic Relations

 Greece is a member of the European Union and the Eurozone.
 The United States has expressed consistent strong support for Greece’s ongoing effort to restore fiscal stability, implement structural reforms, recover competitiveness, and restart growth.
 There are no significant non-tariff barriers to U.S. exports.
-The top U.S. exports to Greece are defense articles, although U.S. business activity is expected to grow in the tourism development, medical, construction, food processing, specialty agriculture and packaging, and franchising sectors.
-U.S. companies are interested and involved in Greece’s ambitious but slow-moving privatization efforts.
+The top U.S. exports to Greece are defense articles, although U.S. business activity is expected to grow in the high-tech, biomedical, tourism development, medical, construction, food processing, specialty agriculture and packaging, and franchising sectors.
+U.S. companies are interested and involved in Greece’s privatization efforts.
 Further deregulation of Greece’s energy sector and the country’s central location as a transportation hub for Europe may offer additional opportunities in renewables, gas, refinery, and related sectors.
 Greece participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.